rsalinas/ze08-ch2o-linux/README.md

 to stdout every 60 seconds, thus reducing flash memory wear-out.

 The output is preceded by a timestamp number (the customary seconds since epoch).

+Keep in mind that the program will NOT show repeated values.
+So don't be surprised if you only see one value and then it apparently stops.

 # Feedback welcome